 Research shows that large, fully protected MPAs can help protect biodiversity and allow species recovery, they can benefit fisheries, as well as highly migratory species.
 They can also offer economic benefits, help build resilience to impacts of climate change, and safeguard traditional cultures linked to the sea.

-But less than 4 percent of the ocean is highly or strongly protected – compared with about 15 percent of land.
+But less than 3 percent of the global ocean is fully or highly protected – compared with about 15 percent of land.

 To increase that protected area and build on a series of conservation wins, The Pew Charitable Trusts and the Bertarelli Foundation forged a partnership with the goal of increasing the number of large and fully protected MPAs in the sea to 15 by 2022.